JunfengGaolab/JunfengGao.github.io/_pages/about.md

 ## Project

-* <a href="https://www.ceresagritech.org/projects/agriculture-5-0-unleashing-ai/" target="_blank" rel="noopener noreferrer"> AI Unleashed </a> funded by Ceres.
+* <a href="https://www.ceresagritech.org/projects/agriculture-5-0-unleashing-ai/" target="_blank" rel="noopener noreferrer"> AI Unleashed </a> awarded £242152 by Ceres in 2021.

-* <a href="https://www.ceresagritech.org/projects/autonomous-black-grass-detection/" target="_blank" rel="noopener noreferrer"> Autonomous Blackgrass Detection </a> funded by Ceres.
+* <a href="https://www.ceresagritech.org/projects/autonomous-black-grass-detection/" target="_blank" rel="noopener noreferrer"> Autonomous Blackgrass Detection </a> awarded £214975 by Ceres in 2020.

+* EPSRC CDT studentship — awarded £96540 by EPSRC & BBRO in 2021

+* EPSRC CDT studentship — awarded £96540 by EPSRC & DBT in 2021

 ## Opportunity